 Yes.
 This is a great resource to hear from many other women who have already gone through the process of adoption and can share their experiences and feelings along the way.

-No, abortion is now banned in the state of Texas, under Chapter 170A of the Texas Health & Safety Code, except in certain narrow circumstances.
+No, abortion is now banned in the state of Texas, under Chapter 170A of the Texas Health & Safety Code, except to preserve the life of the mother.

 Section 170A.002 restricts a person from performing, inducing, or attempting an abortion.
 Exceptions are for situations in which the life or health of the pregnant patient is at risk.